llimllib/wasm_sqlite_with_stats/README.md

 - [Build it yourself](#build-it-yourself)
 - [SQLite fiddle with extension](#sqlite-fiddle-with-extension)

+**update** (Nov 11 2024): there are [official instructions](https://sqlite.org/wasm/doc/trunk/building.md#:~:text=see.md%20for%20details.-,adding%20client-custom%20init%20code,-The%20WASM%20build) for adding an extension to the official WASM build (this uses sql.js instead, as the official wasm build did not exist at the time of its writing).
+I have not yet tried them out

 ## The pieces

 To build it, I followed in Alex's footsteps and used these pieces: